Coeliac disease

 Diagnosis of coeliac disease

-Diagnosis of coeliac disease involves having:
+Diagnosis of coeliac disease involves:

-- a blood test to see if you might have the condition
+- a blood test

-- a biopsy of the small intestine to establish whether or not you do have it
+- a biopsy of your small intestine

 Blood test

 When you see your GP, they’ll ask about your symptoms and your family’s medical history.
-If they think you might have coeliac disease, your GP will offer you a blood test.
+If they think you might have coeliac disease, your GP will offer you a coeliac disease blood test.
 This will look for certain antibodies that are present in people with coeliac disease.

-If the tests show that you have these antibodies, your GP will refer you to a gastroenterologist.
+If the coeliac disease blood test shows that you have these antibodies, your GP will refer you to a gastroenterologist.
 This is a doctor who specialises in identifying and treating conditions that affect the digestive system.
+If your blood test is negative but you keep having symptoms, your GP may still refer you.

 Intestinal biopsy